 Turning the Mid-Century Decarbonization Strategy into Concrete Policy for U.S. Forests and Agriculture (2017-2018)

 The United States Mid-Century Strategy for Deep Decarbonization was released in November 2016 by the federal government and detailed the critical role that forests and agriculture play in long-term efforts to dramatically reduce net greenhouse gas emissions from the United States.
 The Strategy notes that conserving and expanding forests, enhancing carbon sequestration in agricultural soils, conserving wetlands and reducing nitrous oxide and methane emissions from agriculture are key strategies to cost-effectively reduce the atmospheric greenhouse gas concentrations necessary for the U.S. to help the world avoid dangerous climate change.
-The Strategy left unanswered, however, the specific policy measures and the financial resources required to meet the forest and agricultural goals outlined in the Strategy.

 Fall 2017 – Spring 2018

 Aashna Aggarwal, Danielle Arostegui, Kendall DeLyser, Bethany Hewett, Emily Johnson, Alexander Rudee.
 2018.
 Achieving the Mid-Century Strategy Goals for Deep Decarbonization in Agriculture and Forestry.
 Working paper, Nicholas Institute for Environmental Policy Solutions

 - Robert Bonnie, Nicholas School of the Environment

 Danielle Arostegui, Master of Environmental Management, Environmental Economics/Policy

 Kendall DeLyser, Forest Resource Management-MF, Master of Environmental Management, Ecosystem Science and Conservation

 Richard Herron, Juris Doctor, Master of Environmental Management, Environmental Economics/Policy